sophiadavis/Mir-Iskusstva/README.md

 ####Training/Testing Neural Network:
 ###### Training:
-* node.py -- classes/functions for network nodes
+* node.py -- classes/functions for network nodes, including which activation function will be used (hyperbolic tangent or logistic)
 * data.py -- classes/functions for data
 * trainNetwork.py -- contains 'trainNetwork' function to train neural network given specified hidden node structure (number of hidden layers and nodes per layer), learning parameters, and a training set.
 Returns trained network, average weight change on the final iteration, and change in mean squared error (MSE) on the training set after each iteration.